 Clothing

-- Underwear (enough for each day plus at least one extra)
+- Underwear (enough for each day and at least one extra)

-- Socks (enough for each day plus at least one extra)
+- Socks (enough for each day and at least one extra)

 - T-shirts or tops (one for each day)